nafarlee/git-good/README.md

 #### Committing to a New Branch

 Once we create a branch, we must switch our branch context to actually work with it.
-As far as Git is concerned, you can only concern yourself with one branch locally at a time, though it makes it quite easy to switch (again, commands come later).
+As far as git is concerned, you can only concern yourself with one branch locally at a time, though it makes it quite easy to switch (again, commands come later).

 So let's say we switch the active branch on our local machine to be `iss53`.
 We then make some changes, and then commit those changes.